 Most importantly, the number of young adult, mature, and senior dogs in need of new homes is staggering.
 A quick perusal of Pet finder will verify the number of shelters and rescue organizations seeking adopters for displaced dogs, whether purebred or mixed breed.
-Most of our prospective adopters tell us they have come to rescue because they want to give something back to the breed and help a Golden Retriever in need, and we are very grateful for their willingness to do so.
-Bringing a “second hand” dog into your home is not always smooth sailing from the beginning, but once you get past any rough edges the rewards are amazing!
+Most of our prospective adopters tell us they have come to rescue because they want to give something back to the breed and help a DVGRR dog in need, and we are very grateful for their willingness to do so.
+Bringing a “second hand” dog into your home is not always smooth sailing from the beginning, but once you get past any rough edges, the rewards are amazing!

 Still have your heart set on a puppy?
 Make sure you do your homework and purchase only from a reputable, responsible breeder.
-Read our brochure on “So You Want a Golden Retriever Puppy?” carefully, and use the excellent checklist contained in the brochure to find the best source for your pup.
+Read our brochure on “So You Want a Golden Retriever Puppy” carefully, and use the excellent checklist contained in the brochure to find the best source for your pup.

-What Golden best fits my lifestyle?
+4. What DVGRR dog best fits my lifestyle?

-They may all be Golden Retrievers, but the dogs in our program vary immensely with regard to age, size, color and length of coat, activity level, and personality!
+All the dogs in our program vary immensely with regard to age, size, color and length of coat, activity level, and personality!
 At any one time, we typically have everything from young, rowdy adolescents to white-faced, laid back seniors available for adoption.
 What characteristics are right for you?